top of page

 India

 After a 25 year wait (health issues), in January 2025 I finally made it to India, the long-time nr 1 country on my travel wish list.
-India was everything I had hoped for, and much more.
+India proved to be everything I had hoped for, and much more.
 The abundance of colour, a vast cultural heritage and beautiful, kind people make it an artist's paradise.
 It was love at first sight.
+This series is about that first Indian experience.

 Butterflies

-These paintings are about transformation, a vital part of the magic of the creative process.
-They are about awareness, patience and trust, elements that are all required for the process to unfold naturally.
-About joy, lightness and freedom in creating, about longing and fulfilment through transformative creation.
+The paintings in this series are about transformation, a vital aspect of the magic of the creative process.
+They are about awareness, patience and trust, all required elements for the process to unfold naturally.
+It's about joy, lightness and freedom in creating, about longing and fulfilment through transformative creation.

 But new 1.9 FINAL.jpg